threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/tft_stellarterm.md

 ![balances](img/stellarterm_balance_trade.png)

-If you do not have TFT in your wallet yet, go to the Markets page and scroll to the very bottom, find "Custom exchange pair" dialog and fill in the Base asset field:
+If you do not have TFT in your wallet yet, go to the Markets page and scroll to the very bottom, find "Custom Exchange Pair" dialog and fill in the Base Asset field:

 - Asset Code: TFT
 - Issuer Account ID or federation: GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47

-Select USDC or XLM or any other asset as Counter asset and click to pair.
+Select USDC or XLM or any other asset as Counter Asset and click to pair.

 ![custompair](img/stellarterm_custompair.png)

-When you are on a trade page, you can select any other counter asset.
+When you are on a trade page, you can select any other Counter Asset.

 ![tradpair](img/stellarterm_tradepair.png)